dmcouncil/copyable/README.md

 ## About

-Copyable was developed at [the District Management Council](http://dmcouncil.org).
+Copyable was developed at [District Management Group](https://dmgroupK12.com).